List of Australia Test cricket records: Most fours

-Highest batting strike rate
+A score of four runs is scored if the ball is grounded beyond the boundary with first having been in contact with the ground within the field of play.

+Tendulkar has also scored most fours in Test cricket with 2,059 ahead of his compatriot Rahul Dravid on 1,654 and West Indian Brian Lara on 1,559.
+Ponting is in fourth reaching the boundary on 1,509 occasions.

 Most runs in a series

 The 1930 Ashes series in England saw Bradman set the record for the most runs scored in a single series, falling just 26 short of 1,000 runs.
 He is followed by Wally Hammond with 905 runs scored in the 1928–29 Ashes series.
 Mark Taylor with 839 in the 1989 Ashes and Neil Harvey with 834 in 1952–53 South African series are third and fourth on the list, respectively.